-Kitchen sinks are exposed to a lot of mucky activities and must endure the wear and tear of water, harsh chemicals and germs on a daily basis.
+According to Mr. Westbrook, when compared to other kitchen accessories, the sink enjoys about 60% usage through a number of applications.
+They are exposed to a lot of mucky activities and must endure the wear and tear of water, harsh chemicals and germs on a daily basis.
 However, a sink has a role to play as the kitchen’s fashion element.
-It has not only to function as a culinary pit stop but at the same time make the kitchen look good at the same time.
+It has not only to function as a culinary pit stop but at the same time make the kitchen look good.

 Sizing it up

 Before choosing a modern kitchen sink, consider its uses and compare the proportion of the size to that of your kitchen.
+According to Angelo Setti of Foster spa in Italy, functionality – bowl sizes, drain boards, durability, aesthetics and cost are quite important factors when sizing a modern kitchen sink.
 Kitchens over 200 square feet in space with sinks used for light washing and a garbage disposal should consider the popular double bowl, which allows the sink to handle multiple jobs at once.
 Large basins, which are on trend right now, and triple bowls, can be used for those who frequently cook or wash dishes in the sink, but their size might overpower a smaller kitchen for instance, one that is less than 150 square feet.
 In a kitchen this size, smaller single bowls will not only function well, but will also fit the room best.

 When in a showroom, it is advisable to stand next to the sink at a counter and picture yourself scrubbing pots or peeling carrots.
 This will enable you to know if the sink is too deep to an extent of banging your elbows while you work, or too narrow that it chips your platters during washing.

 Consequently, the material the modern kitchen sink is made of has a big impact on not only how it functions, but its aesthetics and cost effectiveness as well.
-Moreover, as sinks are a notable design element in your kitchen; choose one that complements the other fixtures and decor of the space.
+Moreover, as sinks are a notable design element in your kitchen; choose one that complements the other fixtures and decor of the space, plus check on the durability of the material with regards to its function and whether the material will hold its aesthetic properties over time; this is according to Errol Cronje the Brand Manager of Franke in South Africa.

 Selecting a sink material